-Brawl between students forces lockdown at Livonia High, draws law enforcement response
+Brawl between students forces lockdown at Livonia High, school closed Friday for investigation

 Latest Weather Blog

-Brawl between students forces lockdown at Livonia High, draws law enforcement response
+Brawl between students forces lockdown at Livonia High, school closed Friday for investigation

 LIVONIA - Sheriff's deputies are investigating a large fight that broke out among students at a Pointe Coupee school Thursday morning.